ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `conditional-endorsement-triple-record` has the following parameters:

-* `conditions`: Search criteria applied to the ACS that determines if the `endorsements` apply.
+* `conditions`: Search criteria that locates Evidence, corroborated Evidence, or Endorsements.
-* `endorsements`: Sets of Claims to be added to the ACS.
+* `endorsements`: Additional Endorsements.

-To process a `conditional-endorsement-triple-record` the `conditions` are compared with entries from the ACS.
+To process a `conditional-endorsement-triple-record` the `conditions` are compared with existing Evidence, corroborated Evidence, and Endorsements.
-If all the conditions are met, the `endorsements` are added to the ACS with the Endorser's authority.
+If the search criteria are satisfied, the `endorsements` entries are asserted with the Endorser's authority as new Endorsements.

 #### Conditional Endorsement Series Triple {#sec-comid-triple-cond-series}